bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 In this example, the `divide` function either returns a `String` (the error case) or an `Int` (the quotient).
 Together with Kotlin's awesome `when` and `smartcast` functionality, the above code is minimal, easy to read, and straight to the point.
 Great!

-But, what about more complex problems, you might ask.
+But what about more complex problems you might ask.
 Well, this barebone implementation suffers from a readability problem when it comes to more complex problems, especially in the case of lambdas.
 Imagine being forced to check whether the result is an `Ok` or and `Err` in _every step_ of a lambda pipeline.
 To illustrate the problem further, let us look at a function that should periodically transfer all changed users from a database to a third-party API.
 It performs the following subtasks:

-- Fetch the timestamp of the previous successful transfer, from the database.
+- Fetch the timestamp of the previous successful transfer from the database.
-- Fetch all users that have changed since this timestamp, from the database.
+- Fetch all users that have changed since this timestamp from the database.
 - Transfer all those users, one by one, to a third-party API.
 - Save the result of the transfer to the database.